EthicalAesthetic/System-Design/README.md

 ### More to go

 - Monitoring/ observability (Time series DB) (Prometheus)(**must do**)
-- ACID
+- ACID (Automicity Consistency isolation durability)
 - Redis
 - Defination of Open-Source in INDIA.
+(23:50-36:50)